MorphStore/Engine/doc/doxygen/pages/tutorials/variant_executor.md

 ~~~
 </div>

+If our operator haf additional non-column parameters, then their types would follow behind the numbers of output and input columns, e.g., `<1, 2, size_t>`.
 It is recommendable to use the alias name `varex_t` here, since this type will be needed again in the following.

 Next, we need an instance.
-The constructor expects the names of the variant parameters, the setting parameters, and the operator's additional non-column parameters as vectors of strings.
+The constructor expects the *names* of the variant parameters, the setting parameters, and the operator's additional non-column parameters as vectors of strings.

 <div class=userCode>
 ~~~{.cpp}